Use cases

 Where HREVN fits

-HREVN fits especially well here because it organizes the case from the inside: findings, objections, evidence, assignments and the reviewer package all sit inside the same review logic.
+HREVN fits especially well here because it organizes the case from the inside: initial declaration, evidence, assignments, gaps and the reviewer dossier all sit inside the same review logic.

 When an external firm needs a stronger documentary basis to support a client with judgment and speed.